 - We fight for the full liberation of peoples impacted by the police state, carceral system, mass displacement, forced migration, and oppression caused by global capitalism, colonialism, and imperialism

 - We make art, pamphlets and literature to help spread a socialist perspective on local and international issues

 We meet as a general membership every month and everyone is welcome to attend.
 At these meetings we hear reports from our priority campaigns, and vote on official chapter business.

 Resolutions can be introduced by any member at a general body meeting.
 All resolutions must be submitted to the Steering Committee in writing at least two weeks before the meeting where the vote will be determined, unless otherwise specified in these bylaws or in the case of emergency meetings

 You are!
 The Steering Committee is the leadership body for the chapter and includes 9 at-large members elected once a year at our local convention.
 But ultimately, our chapter is driven by the passion, energy and interests of the membership.
 The chapter membership votes on its priorities for the upcoming year at our annual local convention.
 The Steering Committee and the Priority Campaign stewards are tasked with making sure the membership’s will is executed.

 What’s the best way to find out about upcoming DSA events?

 Check out our events calendar on our website, keep an eye on our Twitter (@LasVegasDSA), Instagram (@vegasdsa), and our Facebook (Las Vegas Democratic Socialists of America), or contact email@example.com to sign up for email and text updates.

-Priority campaigns are where the chapter membership intends to prioritize its time and chapter resources for the upcoming year in order to further the mission of LVDSA.
-We may choose to undertake up to three priorities at any given time.
-You can find more information on our active priority campaigns here.
+Strategic campaigns are where the chapter membership intends to prioritize its time and chapter resources for the upcoming year in order to further the mission of LVDSA.
+You can find more information on our active campaigns here.

 Can I attend a meeting?
-How do I get involved with a campaign?
+How do I get involved with a campaign or working group?